Did you know the average person spends 90,000 hours at work in a lifetime? That breaks down to about a third of your entire life.

 2️⃣ Metrics and KPIs

 6. Abandoned call: A call or any contact to the contact center that ends before any conversation occurs.
-(Either you took too long to get to it, or the customer was short on patience that day.)

 💡 Use this formula to calculate your AHT: Add your total talk time + total hold time + total after-call tasks (or ACW), then divide by the number of total calls.

 9. Average talk time: This measures the time an agent spends speaking to a customer.
-But it doesn’t include the time a customer spends on hold or the times an agent does other work, during or after the call.
+But it doesn’t include the time a customer spends on hold or the times an agent does other work during or after the call.

 12. Expected wait time (EWT): This is the expected time your phone system tells customers to wait before they can speak to an agent.
+EWT is calculated based on factors such as the number of customers in the queue and the average handling time of representatives, helping call centers predict and track wait times accurately.

-🔑 Providing an ideal caller experience will ensure customers keep coming back to engage with your business.
+🔑Providing an ideal caller experience will ensure customers keep coming back to engage with your business.

 🔑 Use this metric to analyze the business performance associated with the outbound campaign.